open-quantum-safe/oqs-provider/GOVERNANCE.md

 The following roles exist in the project:

-1. Maintainer: Person with github administrative rights.
+1. Maintainer: Person with GitHub administrative rights.

-2. Committer: Person with github "Write" privileges; this entails the right and obligation to review PRs by Contributors and to actively participate in discussions.
+2. Committer: Person with GitHub "Write" privileges; this entails the right and obligation to review PRs by Contributors and to actively participate in discussions.

 3. Contributor: Person that has contributed code.